pilgrimtabby/chrome-switcher/README.md

 New sessions start with default Chrome settings by default, but it is possible to base new sessions off of others.
 Some possibilities include:

--Browsing in a temporary session that inherits bookmarks, cookies, and extensions from your default Chrome profile without impacting it or leaving a history
+- Browsing in a temporary session that inherits bookmarks, cookies, and extensions from your default Chrome profile without impacting it or leaving a history

--Browsing in persistent sessions that can be accessed repeatedly, each with their own bookmarks, history, extensions, and cookies (no more signing in and out of different profiles on certain websites!)
+- Browsing in persistent sessions that can be accessed repeatedly, each with their own bookmarks, history, extensions, and cookies (no more signing in and out of different profiles on certain websites!)

 # Usage